TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/Learnings_Book.md

 #### Advanced Class Design

 - **Class Inheritance and Composition**
   - B implements A, C implements A. You still **can NOT** cast an B instance to C, as it will result in a runtime `ClassCastException`.
-(Even if they have a single method with the same signature etc etc.) Simply doesn't work.
+Hence you can only cast downwards, if the right hand side object is actually an object of the left hand side expression.

       ```java
               A aInstance = new A();
               B bInstance = new B();
               A aRefBackedByB = new B();
-              B bRefOfABackedByB = (B) aRefBackedByB;
+              B bRefOfABackedByB = (B) aRefBackedByB; // Works, as aRefBackedByB is actually a B object!
-              B bRefBackedByA = (B) new A(); // Fails!
+              B bRefBackedByA = (B) new A(); // Fails! - runtime exception!
       ```

   - In a chain of inheritance always check whether **all** abstract methods are implemented!
 Also check whether the class is `abstract`, as in this case it doesn't have to.